Khai-Ngo/Lattice-Boltzmann-Method-Mini-Proj/README.md

 tells the program to compute the channel flow for a 1000x40 grid, for 8500 steps, for 10 times with the number of threads set to 1, 2, 3, ... , with execution times taken for each iteration.
 The density and horizontal velocity maps are written into file for the run with 5 threads.

+## Visualize the maps

+Just run visualizePlot.py from the command line and supplying the density/velocity text files produced by the main code as command line argument and it should do its magic.

+## Notes on requirements

+You probably need C++11 or more to run compile the codes.

+Probably need Python 3.8+ or something, with numpy and matplotlib installed too in order to run the graph plotting script.